- When will I know how much my charity receives?

 May my charity use WCCF Gives as an opportunity to collect payments for sponsorships or event registrations?

-NO. Donors will receive a receipt saying their gift is fully tax-deductible so we cannot accept quid pro quo contributions (meaning a payment is made partly as a contribution and partly in consideration for goods or services provided to the payor by the donee organization).
+NO. Donors will receive a receipt confirming their gift is fully tax-deductible so we cannot accept quid pro quo contributions (meaning a payment is made partly as a contribution and partly in consideration for goods or services provided to the payor by the donee organization).

 May my charity use WCCF Gives as an opportunity to collect membership dues?